dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/integrations/elasticsearch.md

 ## Data indexing

-MajorityWorld uses [Django Elasticsearch DSL](https://github.com/sabricot/django-elasticsearch-dsl) as a wrapper for [Elasticsearch DSL](https://github.com/elastic/elasticsearch-dsl-py) to enable automatic indexing and sync.
+DrikGallery uses [Django Elasticsearch DSL](https://github.com/sabricot/django-elasticsearch-dsl) as a wrapper for [Elasticsearch DSL](https://github.com/elastic/elasticsearch-dsl-py) to enable automatic indexing and sync.
 Indexes are defined in [documents](https://github.com/saleor/saleor/search/documents.py) file.
 Please refer to documentation of above projects for further help.

 Initial search index can be created with following command: